On optimal solutions of classical and sliced Wasserstein GANs with non-Gaussian data: Problem Formulation

-Note that for original \eqref{eq_SlicedWGAN} and the new \eqref{eq_SlicedWGANwithdata} with unprojected $\mu$, the optimal values are both non-negative.
-Thus, we say that a generator $G_\Theta(Z)$ is asymptotically optimal for \eqref{eq_SlicedWGAN} if the corresponding value goes to zero as $d\rightarrow\infty$.
+Note that for all generator functions, the corresponding optimal values from original \eqref{eq_SlicedWGAN} and the new \eqref{eq_SlicedWGANwithdata} with unprojected $\mu$ are non-negative.
+Thus, we say that a sequence of generator functions is asymptotically optimal for \eqref{eq_SlicedWGAN} if the following holds: there exists a sequence of generator functions $G_\Theta(\cdot)\in\R^d$ such that the corresponding values of \eqref{eq_SlicedWGAN} go to zero as $d\rightarrow\infty$.
 The same definition applies to \eqref{eq_SlicedWGANwithdata}.
 In Sec. \ref{sec:SlicedWGAN}, we identify the asymptotically optimal generator for both original and unprojected sliced WGAN problems \eqref{eq_SlicedWGAN} and \eqref{eq_SlicedWGANwithdata}.